What’s it like in a New Zealand Managed Isolation facility? What is the food like? Can you go outside? What is provided by the facility?

-These are all questions I asked myself, and have been asked by others since arriving and sharing my experience in Managed Isolation.
+These are all questions I asked myself, and have been asked by others since arriving in New Zealand and sharing my experience in Managed Isolation.
 So, I thought, rather than having questions all over multiple Instagram or blog posts, it would be best to have them all collated in one place!
 Whether you are about to go into Managed Isolation, or are just interested in what it’s like… this post has some handy tips, answers to questions, and useful info you need to know!

 Q: How did you find out where you would be completing your stay in Managed Isolation?